Questions and Answers

 It is called whey and is completely normal to appear during yogurt making.
 It's water so you can either discard it or keep it and eat it or cook with it.
 If you are getting too much whey then adjust your temperatures a bit - that may mean you're introducing the bacteria when yogurt is warmer or colder than it should be.
 It could also mean that your milk is not the fat content it says in the carton.

-Do I need a yogurt maker?
+Do I need to use a yogurt making machine?

 How to make a thicker yogurt?

 Add half-and-half to the milk before you heat it up.
 Half a carton of half-and-half to a gallon milk is the perfect proportion.
 See this post for more ideas.

 Can I use goat milk to make yogurt?

 Yes, you can use goat, cow, buffalo or sheep's milk to prepare yogurt.
 Each one will have different taste qualities but as long as you are using our yogurt starter, they will all have the uniqueness of Bulgarian milk.
 Goat milk however is a bit trickier to master.
 It makes great yogurt, however it has type of fat molecules and proteins that are a bit harder for the lactic acid bacteria to break down, so if you are using goat milk, then allow for a couple of more hours incubation time.
 Consider using more starter than recommended as well.

 Can I use non-homogenized milk to make yogurt?

 Yes.
 Non-homogenized milk makes wonderful yogurt.
 The only difference you will see when making yogurt with non-homogenized milk is that the cream will rise to the top of the yogurt just like it does with the milk so the top layer of the yogurt will be more yellow in color.
 It also makes thinner and blander yogurt in general.
 UHT milk is ultra-pasteurized and that process usually breaks down the proteins that the lactic bacteria needs in order to produce a nice thick yogurt.